duckduckgo/duckduckgo-documentation/duckduckhack/submitting/pull-request.md

 The culmination of your contribution comes in the form of a pull request to the Github repository for your Instant Answer type.
 A pull request is a great, transparent way to review and discuss potential changes to a repository.

+The following are step-by-step instructions for submitting your changes as a pull request.

 ## Committing Your Changes

-The first step is to commit your changes to your local repository.
-If you've already done this, you can skip to [submitting a pull request](#submitting-a-pull-request), below.
+The first step is to commit your changes to your local repository. *If you've already done this, you can skip to [submitting a pull request](#submitting-a-pull-request), below.*

 Here is how to commit your code in the Codio environment: